Bug report #4604

 I intend to address the issues in items 2 and 4 above ASAP, but the restored functionality may be useful to others even with these limitations.

-#5 Updated by Bill Clay almost 8 years ago
+#5 Updated by Bill Clay over 9 years ago

 - File incremental-wsf-rev2.patch added

 The attached patch completely replaces the patch attached at update nr.
 3. It contains the following improvements: